opensource-sailtech/audible-telltales/README.md

 contribution is open to all comers - please submit pull requests for mods to documentation and create discussions in the issue queue

+Signals can ramp up or down to indicate how extreme the changes are, with more notable signals indicating more notable changes.

 For what it's worth, solving this question will make an enormous difference for anyone who trims sails without seeing them.
 Even basic trim indications will change how both non-sighted and sighted people sail (plenty of sighted use cases).

+One challenge for an audible telltale will be usability of signals, and the relatively low priority level it should have in the soundscape (i.e. a low level of disruptiveness).
+Relatedly, most boats have more than on (set of) telltales, as measuring flow across nearly every part of a sail will provide useful trim information.
+Purpose-built racing sails, for example, typically have at least 2 pairs of luff telltales and 1 leech telltale.

+Regarding the soundscape, here's a video from the 2013 Tokyo Blind Sailing World Championship that can provide a sense of the fast action at top-level blind sailing events.
+It doesn't capture the sound level on the boats, but perhaps gives a sense of just how much the wind, water, and competitors' voices will affect audability.

+Given this vibrant soundscape, we've considered earbuds that can also deliver information from multiple other sources, including team conversations, or possibly a wearable with different types, locations and intensities of haptic feedback.
+A sleeve, for example, could simultaneously convey the actions of different telltales on various sails, allowing the trimmer a choice of when and where to focus.

 ## what's useful about the leech telltale?